When snow falls it creates something far worse than a winter wonderland for many people.

 You should not attempt, if using one of these, to remove ALL the snow as you could damage or dislodge roof tiles in the process.

-Houses in countries that get a lot of snow often have what are called “Alpine pitched roofs“, sharply pitched to avoid the accumulation of snow, however the Alpine style is often called a chalet style here in the UK and we have worked on a house lately with a similar roof type, the project can be seen on this page.
+Houses in countries that get a lot of snow often have what are called “Alpine pitched roofs“, sharply pitched to avoid the accumulation of snow, however the Alpine style is often called a chalet style house here in the UK and we have worked on a house lately with a similar roof type.

 Signs that a roof is about to collapse are creaking and popping sounds, and doors and windows that will not open.
 If this is you, and this is extreme, but get out NOW!